Self confidence lesson

-Looking for more ways to boost self confidence with LifeSkills?
+Looking for more ways to boost your self-confidence with LifeSkills?

-Self confidence is something to reflect on and build on over time.
-If you want to find other opportunities to teach students methods for boosting self confidence, try the Building confidence and assertiveness lesson.
-Being resilient is an important part of maintaining self confidence, and our core transferable skill lesson and activities on Staying Positive (resilience) features tips on overcoming setbacks and developing a positive mindset.
-Refer to our Content guide to find out how LifeSkills resources can be used in PSHE, English lessons and much more.
+Self-confidence is something to reflect on and build on over time.
+If you want to find other opportunities to teach students methods for boosting self-confidence, try the Building confidence and assertiveness lesson.
+Being resilient is an important part of maintaining self-confidence, and our core transferable skill lesson and activities on Staying Positive (resilience) feature tips on overcoming setbacks and developing a positive mindset.
+Refer to our content guide to find out how LifeSkills resources can be used in PSHE, English lessons, and much more.

-Why not complement this lesson with more activities, including interactive worksheet activities and online lesson films, around the topic of wellbeing you can find on our Wellbeing toolkit page?
+Why not complement this lesson with more activities, including interactive worksheet activities and online lesson films, around the topic of wellbeing, which you can find on our Wellbeing toolkit page.

 A free account gives you access to all educator content, tools and resources

 Help us to continue creating relevant content for you by leaving some additional feedback.